You cannot apply until HMRC contacts you. If eligible, HMRC will

 For the period covered by the scheme March to August 2020, you must have been trading when you applied under SEISS or would have been except for Covid-19

 preventing it.
 For the extension period beginning November 2020 however,

-you must be trading - see the paragraph about the extension below.
+you must have been trading - see the paragraph about the extension below.

-loss suffered in order to make a claim, but HMRC will introduce checks to
+loss suffered in order to make a claim, but HMRC did check to

 prevent fraud.
-(The "adverse effect" criterion will, in relation to the
+(The "adverse effect" criterion is, in relation to the

-period November 2020 onwards, instead be "impacted by reduced demand due to
+period November 2020 onwards, instead "impacted by reduced demand due to

 Covid-19" - see the paragraph below about the extension period.)

-If you receive SEISS grant payments for the March to August 2020 period you
+If you received SEISS grant payments for the March to August 2020 period you

 including voluntary work.
-(For November 2020 onwards, you must be trading -
+(For November 2020 onwards, you must have been trading -

 see paragraph below about the November 2020 to April 2021 extension period.)